How Writing Saved My Life

 So, maybe writing didn’t “save my life”, but I wouldn’t be where I am today if I hadn’t learned to break down and process my toxic thoughts and emotions.
 I was sceptical, to begin with, and the first few things I tried didn’t work for me, but I persevered and, eventually, I learned not just how to manage my condition, but how to actually be happy again.

-Jo may be gone but she helped me discover my own ways to look after myself and pick myself up when times get hard and, for that, I will always be grateful.
+Jo may be gone, but she helped me discover my own ways to look after myself and pick myself up when times get hard.
+And, for that, I will always be grateful.